Stormy and Rainy in the East; Hot in the West

 Issued by: National Weather Service Morehead City, NC

-Thu Night: N winds 5 to 10 kt, becoming W after midnight.
-Seas 2 to 3 ft.
-Dominant period 9 seconds.
-A chance of showers.
+Sat Night: SW winds 10 to 15 kt, becoming W after midnight.
+Seas 4 to 5 ft.
+Dominant period 6 seconds.
+Showers and tstms likely in the evening, then showers likely with a chance of tstms after midnight.

 |Zone Forecast: S of Cape Hatteras NC to Ocracoke Inlet NC out to 20 nm (AMZ154)|